sebafermanelli/law-firm/README.md

 Practice 8

-- Extended your previous homework with next features:
 - Generate a conflict in a merge
 - Make a pull request with branches
 - Make a pull request with forks

 Practice 9

-- Extended your previous homework with next features:
 - Read text from the file and calculate the numbers of the unique words.
 Write the result to the file.
 The main requirement is: using
   StringUtils and FileUtils to implement it with minimum lines of code.

+Practice 10

+- Extended your previous homework with next features:
+    - Use at least 5 lambda functions from the java.util.function package.
+    - Create 3 custom Lambda functions with generics.
+    - Create 5 complex Enums(with fields, methods, blocks).

+Practice 11

+- Extended your previous homework with next features:
+    - Add 7 collection streaming in the hierarchy with terminal and non-terminal operations.
+    - Using reflection extract information(modifiers, return types, parameters, etc) about fields, constructors, methods.
+Create object and call method using the only reflection.